Fly Host Computer Installation and Usage Guide

 1. How to Perform an OTA Update

-192.168.1.100, visithttp://192.168.1.100:9998
+192.168.1.100, accesshttp://192.168.1.100:9998

 2. Configuration File Safety

-3. Important Notes During Update
+3. Precautions During the Update Process

 4. Custom Code Handling

-- If you have modified the Klipper configuration file or installed custom plugins
+- If you have modified the Klipper configuration file or installed custom plugins,

 5. Important Reminder: Firmware Update